 Speaking of accolades, if you’ve been endorsed by a well-known influencer in your field, don’t be shy!
 Word-of-mouth marketing is a powerful tool and if you have a high-profile figure in your corner who is willing to vouch for you, take them up on it.
 Don’t worry – it won’t make you look like a bragger.
 There’s a difference between sharing an influencer’s recommendation of you and being that guy at the party who won’t shut up about the time he met Justin Timberlake in line at Starbucks.

 Gear your services toward your ideal audience.

 Since I’m a brand strategist, you might be thinking, “Duh!
 You should work with startups.”
 And while I *LOVE* working with startups (and they could certainly use the guidance), most of them can’t afford a big investment in the beginning stages of their business.
-That’s why I cater my services toward people who have been in business for 2+ years and are already making a profit.
-When they get to the point where they need to refresh their look, realign their business after their interest/ability has changed, or they are launching a new product – I’m their girl.
+That’s why I cater my services toward people who have been in business for 5+ years and are already making $20K per month.
+When they get to the point where they need to evolve their brands and and scale their business – I’m their girl.